Globski/quiz-topic/quiz-uiux/multiple_choice_questions_1.md

 **Answer:** UI stands for User Interface, and it focuses on how things look, including colors, fonts, buttons, typography, and layouts.

 ---

+# Question: Why is UI/UX still important in 2026?

+**Answer:** UI/UX is important because every app, website, software, or AI tool needs good design, and if users don’t understand how to use a product, they leave, which causes businesses to lose money.

+---

+# Question: Why do companies lose money when UI/UX is poor?

+**Answer:** Because users leave when they cannot understand or use a product easily, leading to reduced engagement and revenue loss.

+---

+# Question: Why are UI/UX designers still in high demand?

+**Answer:** Because companies continue to rely on strong user experience to retain users, and demand remains high even in 2026.

+---

+# Question: Why do companies like Apple, Google, Airbnb, and Netflix succeed?

+**Answer:** They succeed not just because of features, but because they deliver great user experience.

+---

+# Question: How is design viewed in modern product development?

+**Answer:** Design is no longer considered decoration; it is considered a core strategy for product success.

+---

+# Question: What is the impact of AI on UX design?

+**Answer:** AI has changed how design work is done by speeding up processes like layouts and wireframes, but it has not replaced designers.

+---

+# Question: What can AI do in the UX design process?

+**Answer:** AI can speed up design work, suggest layouts, and help create wireframes.

+---

+# Question: What cannot AI replace in UX design?

+**Answer:** AI cannot understand human emotions, behaviors, and ethics.

+---

+# Question: How does working with AI affect UX designers’ careers?

+**Answer:** Designers who work with AI will grow faster rather than be replaced.

+---

+# Question: What is the difference between UI and UX?

+**Answer:** UI (User Interface) is about how a product looks, while UX (User Experience) is about how it works and how users feel while using it.

+---

+# Question: What does UI design focus on?

+**Answer:** UI design focuses on visual elements such as colors, fonts, buttons, typography, and layouts.

+---

+# Question: What does UX design focus on?

+**Answer:** UX design focuses on user research, user problems, user journeys, wireframes, and usability testing.

+---

+# Question: In simple terms, how is UI and UX described?

+**Answer:** UI is described as the “face” of a product, while UX is described as the “brain.”

+---